micmejia/bible-dump/AMPC/Genesis/Gen 12.md

-And I will bless those who bless you [who confer prosperity or happiness upon you] and [^a]curse him who curses _or_ uses insolent language toward you; in you will all the families _and_ kindred of the earth be blessed [and by you they will bless themselves].
+And I will bless those who bless you [who confer prosperity or happiness upon you] and curse him who curses _or_ uses insolent language toward you; in you will all the families _and_ kindred of the earth be blessed [and by you they will bless themselves].